DSD-DBS/capella-collab-manager/README.md

 Replace `me@domain.com` with your e-mail address.
 An administrator account will be made for this user.

+If all goes well, you should find Capella-collab-manager running on http://localhost:8081/.

 If something goes wrong, please open an issue on Github.

 ### Limitations